Winner, 2015 Waterston Desert Writing Prize

-Water, the most critical fluid on the planet, is seen as savior, benefactor, and Holy Grail in these fifteen essays on natural and faux oases.
-Fluvial geologist and former Colorado River guide Rebecca Lawton follows species both human and wild to their watery roots--in warming deserts, near rising Pacific tides, on endangered, tapped-out rivers, and in growing urban ecosystems.
+Water has been a medium we've tamed through centuries, but is seen in these fifteen essays for what it is: the most critical fluid on the planet—savior, benefactor, and Holy Grail.
+The Oasis This Time: Living and Dying with Water in the West follows species both human and wild to their watery roots in warming deserts, near rising Pacific tides, on endangered, tapped-out rivers, and in greening urban ecosystems.

-Lawton thoroughly and eloquently explores human attitudes toward water in the West, from Twentynine Palms, California, to Sitka, Alaska.
-A lifelong immersion in all things water forms the author's deep thinking about living with this critical compound and sometimes dying in it, on it, with too much of it, or for lack of it.
-The Oasis This Time, the inaugural Waterston Desert Writing Prize winner, is a call for us to evolve toward a sustainable and even spiritual connection to water.
+Lawton explores human attitudes toward water in the West, from Twentynine Palms, California, to Sitka, Alaska.
+In the stories within The Oasis This Time, we learn how to evolve toward a sustainable and even spiritual connection to water.

 PRAISE FOR THE OASIS THIS TIME